-‘Jane The Virgin’ Actress Greice Santo Offered Millions For Weekly Sex
+‘Jane The Virgin’ Actress Greice Santo Allegedly Offered Millions For Weekly Sex

 Greice Santo claims NHL owner Daryl Katz offered her millions and movie roles in exchange for “companionship and sex.”
 Katz, who is reportedly worth $3.5 billion, allegedly offered the Jane the Virgin actress $1.5 million per year to have sex with him six times per month.
-The married financier even offered her an additional $20,000 each time they had sex.
+The married financier allegedly even offered her an additional $20,000 each time they had sex.
 Greice has since rejected his offer, but he was relentless with his pursuits.
 He allegedly told her he only wanted sex six times a month.

-Katz is a financier for Silver Pictures, which producers The Matrix series, The Book of Eli, and Sherlock Holmes.
+Katz is a financier for Silver Pictures, which produced The Matrix series, The Book of Eli, and Sherlock Holmes.
 He’s also the owner of the NHL team Edmonton Oilers.
-Katz’ lawyer, Dennis Roach, denied the allegations and accused Santo of trying to extort him for $3 million.
+Katz’s lawyer, Dennis Roach, denied the allegations and accused Santo of trying to extort him for $3 million.

 “Robert J. Cipriani is a convicted felon who has been menacing Mr. Katz and his family for more than a year.
 The allegations in the complaint filed against Mr. Bunting and his company, and the assertions made in that document about Mr. Katz, are false, malicious and entirely without merit,” Roach said.